 As for contradictions, it is not uncommon for medieval illustrations to differ from the texts they represent.
-The scribes almost never did their own illustrations, and the communication between scribes and illuminators wasn't always successful, especially in cases where the illuminator could not (or did not) read the text....
+The scribes almost never did their own illustrations, and the communication between scribes and illuminators wasn't always successful, especially in cases where the illuminator could not (or did not) read the text. ...

 I've also had another thought about your illumination of the face-to-face encounter with God/Christ.
-It may be that the veil is pulled back for the benefit of the viewer-but not for Abraham.
+It may be that the veil is pulled back for the benefit of the viewer--but not for Abraham.
 This was a frequent convention in 14th-15th-century illuminations.
 Here's an example from one of the Bibles Moralisées that shows Zacharias (father of John the Baptist) serving in the temple.
 The walls are stripped away so we can see what's going on, but the other present observers ("multitude de peuples") are certainly not able to see him.
 Similarly, I think the artist has exposed God's face to the reader in the ApAb, even though He remains concealed to Abraham.
-(Jesse Hurlbut, email message to Jeffrey M. Bradshaw, 17 February 2020)
+(Jesse Hurlbut, e-mail message to Jeffrey M. Bradshaw, February 17, 2020)

-- 267. Translation of caption: "Abraham bowing with an angel before the throne of God in the heavens."
-Cf. ApAb 18:3, from Kulik, Retroverting Slavonic Pseudepigrapha, 24. - 268.
-From the text of manuscript K. See Rubinkiewicz, "Apocalypse of Abraham," 697, note c. - 269.
-ApAb 17:5, from Rubinkiewicz, "Apocalypse of Abraham," 697. - 270.
-Adela Yarbro Collins explains her view of the relationship between God the Father, Christ, and the angels in the writings of Paul as follows:
+- Translation of caption: "Abraham bowing with an angel before the throne of God in the heavens."
+Cf. Kulik, Retroverting Slavonic Pseudepigrapha, 18:3, p.
+24. - 287 From the text of manuscript K. See Rubinkiewicz, "Apocalypse of Abraham," 697 n. c. - 288 Ibid., 17:5, p.
+697. - 289 Adela Yarbro Collins explains her view of the relationship between God the Father, Christ, and the angels in the writings of Paul as follows:

-In the prose poem or hymn of [Philippians 2:6], Paul portrays the pre-existent Christ as being "in the form of God."
+In the prose poem or hymn of Philippian [2:6], Paul portrays the pre-existent Christ as being "in the form of God."
 This phrase does not refer to being God or being divine in the fullest sense.
 Otherwise, the "hyper-exaltation" after his death on the cross would lose its rhetorical force (Philippians 2:9).
 Thus "being in the form of God" is best understood as being a heavenly being, probably some sort of angel.
 The hyper-exalted state of Christ, historically interpreted, is best thought of as being the principal angel.
-The principal angel in some ancient Jewish texts is the angel who bears the name of God, such as Yahoel in the Apocalypse of Abraham, and is closest to and most like God.
-That the pre-existent Christ, who became the earthly Jesus, was transformed and became the highest angel is analogous to the transformation of the human Enoch into the exalted angel Metatron, whom God gives the name "The lesser YHWH" (3 Enoch 12:5, from Alexander, "3 [Hebrew Apocalypse of] Enoch," 265].
-Thus, when the bodies of Paul and the members of his communities are "conformed to his glorious body" (Phil 3:21) they will become like those of the angels.
-(Adela Yarbro Collins, "Paul,
+The principal angel in some ancient Jewish texts is the angel who bears the name of God, such as

-Jewish Mysticism, and Spirit Possession," in Apocalypticism and Mysticism in Ancient Judaism and Early Christianity, ed.
-John J. Collins, Pieter G. R. de Villiers, and Adela Yarbro Collins [Berlin: Walter de Gruyter, 2018], 94)
+Yaho'el in the Apocalypse of Abraham, and is closest to and most like God.
+That the pre-existent Christ, who became the earthly Jesus, was transformed and became the highest angel is analogous to the transformation of the human Enoch into the exalted angel Metatron, whom God gives the name "The lesser YHWH" (Alexander, "3 [Hebrew Apocalypse of] Enoch," 12:5, p.
+265).
+Thus, when the bodies of Paul and the members of his communities are "conformed to his glorious body" (Philippians 3:21) they will become like those of the angels.
+(Adela Yarbro Collins, "Paul, Jewish mysticism, and spirit possession," in Apocalypticism and Mysticism in Ancient Judaism and Early Christianity, ed.
+John J. Collins, Pieter G. R. de Villiers, and Adela Yarbro Collins [Berlin: Walter de Gruyter, 2018], 94.)

-Curiously, however, the Christian illustrator of ApAb represents Christ, sitting on the throne of God, separately from Yahoel, the angelic companion of Abraham, whereas the earliest Christians might have more easily seen a fusion of Yahweh, the God of the Old Testament, and Jesus Christ, His earthly manifestation (for example, see Margaret Barker, The Great Angel: A Study of Israel's Second God [Louisville, KY: Westminster / John Knox Press, 1992]).
+Curiously, however, the Christian illustrator of ApAb represents Christ, sitting on the throne of God, separately from Yaho'el, the angelic companion of Abraham, whereas the earliest Christians might have more easily seen a fusion of Yahweh, the God of the Old Testament, and Jesus Christ, His earthly manifestation (e.g., Margaret Barker, The Great Angel: A Study of Israel's Second God [Louisville, KY: Westminster / John Knox Press, 1992]).